turris-cz/user-docs/docs/geek/testing.md

 ### HBD - _Here Be Dragons_

-Automatic builds of next major (X.0.0) release based on next OpenWRT release.
+Automatic builds of next major (e.g. 6.0.0) release based on next OpenWRT release.
 Mainly considered as a preview to test for integration problems.

 Suitable for distribution developers or people in desperate need of new